dpark6060/FilterShift_C/README.md

 Filtershift is a slice timing correction routine.
 If you use Filtershift in your preprocessing pipeline, you should remove all other slice timing correction modules (also known as temporal realignment).

+## Notes

+### "Slice Timing" file VS "Slice Order" File

+#### Slice Order:
+This is the typical slice order format.
+"Row" indicates the order in which the slices are acquired (Slice acquired 1st, slice acquired 2nd, etc), "val" indicates the physical slice index that was acquired.

+  Row:  Val:
+  1     1
+  2     3
+  3     5
+  4     7
+  5     2
+  6     4
+  7     6
+  8     8

+ In this example, row 2 - val 3 means slice 3 was acquired 2nd.  row 5 - val 2 means slice 2 was acquired 5th, and so on

+#### Slice Timing
+This is the typical slice timing format.
+"Row" indicates the physical slice index, and "Val" indicates the time at which that slice was acquired.
+For example, row 1 is the time of slice 1's acquisition, row 2 is the time of slice 2's acquisition, etc

+  Row:  Val:
+  1     0.000
+  2     0.500
+  3     0.033
+  4     0.533
+  5     0.066
+  6     0.566
+  7     0.100
+  8     0.600

+Now in this case, row 2 val 0.500 means slice 2 was acquired 0.500 seconds after the first slice acquired in the volume.
+Row 5 val 0.066 means slice 5 was acquired 0.066 seconds after the start of the first slice slice acquired in the volume.

+### Multiband

+#### Slice Timing
+Multiband works fine with a slice timing file.
+You just manually set the time that each slice was acquired in a way that accounts for the simultaneous acquisition of multiple slices.
+For example:

+  Row:  Val:
+  1     0.000
+  2     0.666
+  3     0.333
+  4     1.000
+  5     0.000
+  6     0.666
+  7     0.333
+  8     1.000

+  This will correctly account for slices 1, 4, and 7 being acquired simultaneously at time 0.000s, slices 3 and 6 being acquired simultaneously at time 0.500s, and slices 2, 5, and 8 being acquired simultaneously at time 1.000s.

+#### Slice Order
+The program can detect a multiband slice order file.
+The format of the multiband slice order file is fundamentally different from the slice order file for a sequential volume.
+Please read the descriptions of each, and ensure that you fully understand the differences.

+ Multiband slice order files use the following format, which means slice "row" was acquired "val"

+  Row:  Val:
+  1     1
+  2     3
+  3     2
+  4     4
+  5     1
+  6     3
+  7     2
+  8     4

+Now in this case, row 2 val 3 means slice 2 was acquired 3rd.
+Row 5 val 1 means slice 5 was acquired 1st.
+Note that this example is equivalent to the example given for the multiband slice Timing file.
+You would basically put the order in if you were too lazy to just calculate the time shifts yourself.
+Yes, I'm looking at you.

 ### Basic Installation

 #### Binary File